samuelmevik/portfolio/README.md

 # Hello!

-This is my personal website, I hope you find it your liking.
+This is my personal website, I hope you find it to your liking.

 ## Running Localy